geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 4.0.4 (IMM76K)  | PRIMELA03            | I9250XXLA02
 4.0.4 (IMM76L)  | PRIMELA03            | I9250XXLA02

-If you're building a new version of Android, if your Nexus S or Galaxy Nexus has an older bootloader and radio image that is marked as being also possible in the table above but is not recognized by fastboot, you can locally
+If you're building a new version of Android, if your Nexus S, Nexus S 4G or Galaxy Nexus has an older bootloader and radio image that is marked as being also possible in the table above but is not recognized by fastboot, you can locally